IamTrollFace555/LegacyChat/README.md

 - Add a home button to get back to the main page to the right of the next button (questionnaire) (Implemented as the "Save and exit" button")

+# Meeting with larry

+Time:  Product within two months

+- Something that works rather well
+- Flow
+  - Dashboard is now the control panel
+  - Photos (not included in the MVP) Sub-chapters for photos
+  - Table of answers

+1. Go to the control table

+- [Important] Get products in the hands of testers
+- Save questions when hitting "next" or "previous"
+- New column for "summary" of the chapter
+- Buttons to change the prompt (Customize prompt)

+- [IMPORTANT] Retry generating a chapter
+- Retry as many times as you like and save all tries.
+(4 tries for the first version)

+Things that you should be able to change:
+- Writing level (Uni, Schooler)
+- Tone (Friendly, Bussines like, etc, ...)
+- Change temperature of the model (Creativity)
+- Select the try that you want for the final document

+- Final file should be downloadable.